See how well you suit this job in Career Planner.

 Get tips on how to find job vacancies.

-You must undertake CPD and keep up to date with changes and research in your area once registered with the Health & Care Professions Council (HCPC) .
+You must undertake CPD and keep up to date with changes and research in your area once registered with the Health and Care Professions Council (HCPC) .

 As a registered dietitian you can become a full member of the British Dietetic Association (BDA) , which runs regular post-registration training.
 Sessions are usually organised by special interest groups within the association and focus on areas of expertise.
 Courses in professionalism skills and leadership and management are also available.
 Food manufacturers also offer courses for dietitians about new products, and these are sometimes run via BDA branches.